-According to a landmark study by Eugene Fama and Kenneth French in 1992, the three factors that explain 95% of the variability of stock market returns are Beta (Market Risk); Market Capitalization, (Size Risk); and Value (High Book to Market Ratio Risk).
+According to a landmark study by Eugene Fama and Kenneth French in 1992, the three factors that explain 95% of the variability of stock market returns are Beta (Market Risk); Market Capitalization (Size Risk); and Value (high Book-to-Market Risk).

 Small value stocks have the highest expected return.
-In Step 9, you will see the historical difference in the performance of various asset classes.
-Evidence of the accuracy of the Three Factor Model is represented below.
-Since 1927, the increased risk of owning small size and high value companies has delivered higher returns.
-Non-US and emerging markets provide opportunities for the diversification of more small and even more value-tilted stocks in addition to additional country risks which all results in higher cost of capital for those firms and higher expected returns for investors.
+Since 1927, the increased risk of owning small-size and high-value companies has delivered higher returns.
+Non-U.S. and emerging markets provide opportunities for the diversification of more small and even more value-tilted stocks as well as additional country risks, which all results in higher cost of capital for those firms and higher expected returns for investors.

 An investment like Index Portfolio 100 is highly volatile.
 The first chart below shows the annual returns during an extended period in the top graph.
 A histogram based on the average return and standard deviation is illustrated by the bottom graph.

 Both graphics are interactive in that you can toggle between different IFA Index Portfolios with various levels of stocks and bonds.
 For example, you can click on Index Portfolio 50, a more moderate risk portfolio with 50% stocks and 50% bonds, to compare risk-return tradeoffs.